-Mr. Przybyl serves as the Company's Chief Executive Officer and prior to the Merger served as ANIP's Chief Executive Officer.
-In February 2009, ANIP entered into an employment letter agreement with Mr. Przybyl commencing on March 9, 2009.
-The employment agreement continued in effect following the Merger.
+Mr. Przybyl serves as the Company's President and Chief Executive Officer.
+The Company entered into an employment letter agreement with Mr. Przybyl in February 2009.
 The term of the agreement is open-ended; therefore, Mr. Przybyl is free to resign for any reason or for no reason and the Company is free to conclude the at-will employment relationship with Mr. Przybyl at any time, with or without cause, subject to certain severance provisions described below.

-Under the agreement, Mr. Przybyl's original annual base salary was \$325,000, subject to a 10 percent increase on the first anniversary of the letter agreement if ANI achieves positive earnings before interest, depreciation and amortization (EBITDA) during the first year of the letter agreement or other changes as the Compensation Committee and the Board may determine in their discretion.
+Under the agreement, Mr. Przybyl's original annual base salary was \$325,000, subject to a 10 percent increase on the first anniversary of the letter agreement if ANI achieved positive EBITDA during the first year of the letter agreement or other changes as the Compensation Committee and the Board determined in their discretion.
 In addition to his salary, Mr. Przybyl's agreement provides him with an automobile allowance of \$10,000 per year, payable in equal monthly installments.
-Mr. Przybyl is also eligible for an annual cash bonus, the target of which is up to 60% percent of his base salary, based on the achievement of certain individual and corporate objectives, as determined by the Board.
+Mr. Przybyl is also eligible for an annual cash bonus, the target of which is up to 60 percent of his base salary, based on the achievement of certain individual and corporate objectives, as determined by the Board.
+The base salary and target bonus are subject to change from time to time by the Company.